New passenger terminal building

 Port Harcourt is the third busiest international airport in the country by passenger traffic.
-Located in the oil hub of the country, the airport plays a pivotal role in Nigerian economic development.
+Located in the middle of oil and gas hub of the country, the airport plays a pivotal role in Nigerian economic development.

 The airport currently features two terminals, one each for international and domestic journeys.
 A single terminal was used to handle both international and domestic passengers prior to the construction of the new terminal.
 The old terminal is being renovated to handle domestic and commercial aircraft operations.

 The single asphalt-surfaced runway at the airport has a length of 9,846ft (3,001m) and a width of 197ft (60m).
 The landing and take-off distances of the runway are 9,846ft (3,001m) and 10,246ft (3,123m) respectively.

 Construction of the new passenger terminal building started in February 2014.
 The project was originally scheduled for completion by early 2016 but was opened in October 2018 due to a number of delays in construction.